panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 This *kind-of result* object that encapsulates (aka holds, manages, contains) the result of an asynchronous operation is a *promise* object.

 *Promises, wrapping the async result, can be returned synchronously from a function, assigned to variables, or used as arguments.
-The idea is to use asynchronous operation results synchronously, because synchronous code is easy to understand.*
+The idea is to use asynchronous operation results synchronously because synchronous code is easy to understand.*

 ## 2. What is a promise